 "You've spent more time in the friendzone than the Phantom Zone."

 If you're not familiar with the comics, this can happen with the reveal that "Henshaw" is really the Martian Manhunter, as all you see is an alien dramatically announcing he has the stunningly ordinary name "John Jones".
 Young Justice got around this by pronouncing J'onn J'onzz "Juh-ohn Juh-ownz," with a noticeable stop on the apostrophe.
-Justice League Unlimited did it by slurring the Js, making it sound like "Zhohn Zhones."
+Justice League did it by slurring the Js, making it sound like "Zhohn Zhones."

-Alex trying to get information out of Alura's AI-programm.
+Alex trying to get information out of Alura's AI-program.
 Despite being told 2 times that it doesn't have enough information on the species, she then goes on a lengthy emotional rant about how she needs to save Kara... only for the hologram to repeat that she doesn't have enough information.